LeRenner/AuthStats/README.md

 ### 1-requiresSudo.sh

 This script should be run as your user and requires sudo permission.
 It creates a folder called `extracted`, copies all authentication logs to it, and changes their permission to be accessible to your user.

+If you would rather do this step manually, just create a folder called `extracted` in the root of this repository, and copy all auth*.log files from (usually) the `/var/log/` directory into it.
+Then just change the permissions so these files are accessible for your user.

 ### 2-stripIPsAndUsernames.sh